aaronpk/oauth-direct-interaction-grant/draft-parecki-oauth-direct-interaction-grant.md

 * AS recognizes existing device_session, responds with `{"challenge_type":"oob","oob_code":"...",etc}`
 * Client collects OOB code from user
 * Client makes token request
-* Client receives an access token, now associated with a new account with both a verified email and phone number
+* Client receives an access token, now associated with the account with both a verified email and phone number

 ## Sign-in with only email verification